ibwpang/Album-Search-App/README.md

 https://itunes.apple.com/search?term=Bob%20Dylan&entity=album

 ```
-React will use Ajax to send a request to iTunes, and receive a response which contains all of the data about the albums of this artist.
+I used Ajax in React to send a request to iTunes, and receive a response which contains all of the data about the albums of this artist.
 The fetched data is stored in React and then displayed in the webpage.